mui/mui-x/docs/data/migration/migration-pickers-v5/migration-pickers-v5.md

 ### Desktop transition (`TransitionComponent`)

-- The `TransitionComponent` prop has been replaced by a `DesktopTransition` component slot on all responsive and desktop pickers:
+- The `TransitionComponent` prop has been replaced by a `DesktopTransition` component slot:

   ```diff
    <DatePicker